AdnaneKhan/Gato-X/README.md

 Gato-X contains a powerful scanning engine for GitHub Actions Injection and Pwn Request vulnerabilities.
 As of writing, Gato-X is one of the fastest tools for the task.
 It is capable of scanning 35-40 *thousand* repositories in 1-2 hours using a single GitHub PAT.
+This is the most sophisticated new feature in Gato-X and is the result of countless hours of development and iteration in my spare time over the last six months.

 * Reachability Analysis
 * Same and Cross-Repository Transitive Workflow Analysis